conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

 ### 4: Inspecting the created keys

-Gateway creates keys on demand, so now that we've produced two messages with two different secretIds (`secret-for-10000001` and `secret-for-10000002`) we would expect to see associated **encryption keys** persisted in a keystore.
+Gateway creates keys on demand, so now that we've produced two messages with two different `secretIds` (`secret-for-10000001` and `secret-for-10000002`) we would expect to see associated **EDEKs** persisted in a keystore.
 We would not expect to see them in our Vault KMS.
 This should only ever contain the master key (`/transit/keys/master-key`) which was used to encrypt them.
 Take a look for yourself,

 <Tabs>
 <TabItem value="Inspect Vault tokens via CLI" label="Inspect Vault tokens via CLI">